CodeYourFuture/tech-products-demo/README.md

 If you're using [dev containers], see `.devcontainer/README.md`.
 Otherwise:

-1. Clone the repository
+1. [Fork] the repository to your account
+   - Un-tick "Copy the `main` branch only" to get all the branches in your fork
+2. Clone your fork
-2. Run `npm ci` to install the dependencies
+3. Run `npm ci` to install the dependencies
-3. Copy `e2e/.env` to `.env` and update as needed
+4. Copy `e2e/.env` to `.env` and update as needed
-4. Run `npm run services:start` to start the services
+5. Run `npm run services:start` to start the services
-5. Run `npm run migration -- up` to migrate the database
+6. Run `npm run migration -- up` to migrate the database
-6. Run `npm run ship` to ensure that the tests pass
+7. Run `npm run ship` to ensure that the tests pass
-7. Start the app with `npm run dev` (dev mode) or `npm run serve` (prod mode) and visit:
+8. Start the app with `npm run dev` (dev mode) or `npm run serve` (prod mode) and visit:
    - UI: http://localhost:4201
    - API docs: http://localhost:4201/docs